Windows Package Manager

 winrepo_source_dir (str)

 The location of the .sls files on the Salt file server.
-This allows for using different environments.
 Default is salt://win/repo-ng/.

 Warning

-If the default for winrepo_dir_ng is changed, this setting may need to be changed on each minion.
+If the default for winrepo_dir_ng is changed, then this setting will also need to be changed on each minion.
 The default setting for winrepo_dir_ng is /srv/salt/win/repo-ng.
-If that were changed to /srv/salt/new/repo-ng, then the winrepo_source_dir would need to be changed to salt://new/repo-ng
+If that were changed to /srv/salt/new/repo-ng then the winrepo_source_dir would need to be changed to salt://new/repo-ng

 Masterless Minion Configuration